Set-OutlookSignatures/Set-OutlookSignatures/readme.md

 Active Directory data for both parameters is searched using Active Directory Ambigous Name Resolution (ANR), so you can pass very different values to finde the desired object (mail address, logon name, display name, etc.).
 Please see https://social.technet.microsoft.com/wiki/contents/articles/22653.active-directory-ambiguous-name-resolution.aspx for details about ANR.

 Attention: Use values that are unique in an Active Directoy forest, not just in a domain.
 The script queries against the Global Catalog and always works with the first result returned only (even if there are additional results).
 For example, the logon name (sAMAccountName) must be unique within an Active Directory domain, but each domain in an Active Directory forest can have one account with this logon name - the results are returned in random order, the script always chooses the first result.

+Attention: Simulation mode only works, when the user starting the simulation is at least from the same Active Directory forest as the user defined in SimulationUser.
+Users from other forests will not work.
 # 14. FAQ
 ## 14.1.
 Why use legacyExchangeDN to find the user behind a mailbox, and not mail or proxyAddresses?
 The legacyExchangeDN attribute is used to find the user behind a mailbox, because mail and proxyAddresses are not unique in certain Exchange scenarios: